-Google also sets out bandwidth restrictions on your usage.
-If you’re using the web client, you can download 750MB each hour, and a maximum of 1250MB each day.
+Google also sets bandwidth restrictions on your usage.
+If you’re using the web email client, you can download 750MB each hour and a maximum of 1250MB each day.
 At the same time, uploads are capped at 300MB per hour and 1500MB per day.

 Note: The bandwidth consumed may not be immediately evident as this is affected by the other apps you use – the Gmail mobile app, Google Apps Sync for Outlook, and the Gmail Offline app for Chrome will all contribute towards this limit.